mynameisfiber/2017-qcon-deeplearning/presentation.md

 ???

-- At it's core though, deep learning methods all follow a simple principle:
-    - compose functions with weights that are learnable with SGD
-- Like finding the most general logistic regression possible
+- let's go backwards through history and just start with building a function
+- I think of ML as mainly data cleaning and finding a function (mathematical or otherwise) that describes the data

 ---